deimantastumas/satalia-beertest/README.md

  - JDK*

 # Usage
-Install docker launcher, clone the project and run following commands:
+Install docker launcher, clone the project and do following steps:
- - "docker-compose up -d" - runs mysql server inside a docker container.
-Initially loads .sql dump.
+ - Run "docker-compose up -d" - runs mysql server inside a docker container.
+ - Wait a bit for a server to backup from a datadump.

- - "java -jar beer-test.jar"
+ - Run "java -jar beer-test.jar".

 Source code also has a GUI version, however it had some problems so I decided to stick with console.